(syllabus and calendar)

 The answer is embedded systems or daemon services, such as:

 Infinite loop that tests for a particular character.
+In this case, we use the infinite loop instead of a do while loop.

 Break - a keyword that controls execution flow (p.
 100)